rr-wfm/MSBuild.Sdk.SqlProj/README.md

 ## Introduction

-An MSBuild SDK that is capable of producing a SQL Server Data-Tier Application package (.dacpac) from a set of SQL scripts that can be subsequently deployed using the `Microsoft.SqlPackage` [dotnet tool](https://www.nuget.org/packages/Microsoft.SqlPackage).
+A MSBuild SDK that is capable of producing a SQL Server Data-Tier Application package (.dacpac) from a set of SQL scripts that can be subsequently deployed using the `Microsoft.SqlPackage` [dotnet tool](https://www.nuget.org/packages/Microsoft.SqlPackage).
 It provides much of the same functionality as the SQL Server Data Tools .sqlproj project format, but is built on top of the new SDK-style projects that were first introduced in Visual Studio 2017.

 If you're looking for a video introduction, please watch this [dotnetFlix episode](https://dotnetflix.com/player/104).
 For some more background on this project read the following blogposts: